 The CTE Internship Program has been created as a supplement to formal classroom instruction.
 Its intent is to add significantly to the vitality and impact of courses that a student has taken in high school and/or post-secondary training.
 A CTE Internship is a course taken in the sequence of courses of an approved CTE program.
 The CTE Internship provides CTE students an opportunity to engage in learning through participation in a structured work experience that involves the application of previously developed CTE knowledge and skills.
 The CTE Internship must be directly related to the CTE program where the credits were earned.
 Students who are classified as seniors (12th grade) and at least 16 years of age are eligible to participate.
-Students are strongly encouraged to participate in the CTE organization associated with the program.
-(DECA, SkillsUSA, HOSA, JEA).
+Students are strongly encouraged to participate in the CTE organization, HOSA.
 Student must turn in the following to be considered: A) internship application B) instructor recommendation form C) resume.